C2DH/ranketwo/_assignments/archival-digital-turn/02-muybridge-search.en.md

 <!-- section-contents -->

 - Open two windows on your screen, one with Google and one with Yahoo and conduct a search on Eadward Muybridge in both
-- List the  first 8 results using the table in the template
+- List the first 8 results using the tables in your answering template
-- How would you characterize the various organisations/institutions that have published information about EM online?
-- What is their interest?
-Use the key words that are indicated in your template.
-- Find out whether one or more of these organisations possess the original analogue glass plates
+- Complete the other columns on the basis of the options that are provided in the two boxes: **what type of organisation, **Objective of the organisation
+- Take into account that most web resources have an 'about' or 'home' page in which is explained what type of organisation they are and    what their objectives are.

 <!-- section -->
 ### 2.b Change your settings